AndisKrams/Analogue-Sound-World/README.md

 * Information about reselling vintage instruments with pop-up contact form for enquiries.
 * Footer with stores address, contact details and opening times; links to social media sites.

+Site’s structure must be clear without too much detail taking attention.

 ### Potential features left to implement

 * Product image cards footers can have dropdowns with technical details.
 Some of currently existing footer content can be moved to dropdowns, reducing card height.
 * Another modal which appears after submission of the form, showing confirmation of submission.
 * “About” page telling more about the shop

+## Development

+After formulating requirements for the site I draw rough [wireframes](assets/documentation/wireframes.jpeg) on paper for different screen sizes.
+In the process I adopted initial wireframes for the amount of content I had.

 ## Design choices